margaritamayoral/KWC/README.md

 # KWC
-This repo is to develop some algorithms to classify text used as keywords
+This repo is to develop some algorithms to classify text